 - Try the

-gcloud beta sql connectto connect to your instance.
+gcloud sql connectto connect to your instance.
 This command authorizes your IP address for a short period of time.
 You can run this in an environment with Cloud SDK and psql client installed.
 You can also run this command in Google Cloud Shell, which is available in the Google Cloud Platform Console and has Cloud SDK and the psql client pre-installed.
 Cloud Shell provides a Compute Engine instance that you can use to connect to Cloud SQL.

 - Temporarily allow all IP addresses to connect to an instance by

 0.0.0.0/0.
 This confirms that your client can connect.